CallAsk about same-day availabilityLog In

 Puss Caterpillar / Asp — Fact Sheet

-Scientific name: Megalopyge opercularis (J. E. Smith, 1797) Common names: Puss caterpillar, asp, Italian asp, woolly slug, opossum bug, tree asp, perrito; adult moth: Southern flannel moth Family: Megalopygidae (flannel moths) Status in the San Antonio / Boerne corridor: Native, abundant, the most medically significant stinging caterpillar in North America — peak abundance in fall
+Scientific name: Megalopyge opercularis (J. E. Smith, 1797) Common names: Puss caterpillar, asp, Italian asp, woolly slug, opossum bug, tree asp, perrito; adult moth: Southern flannel moth Family: Megalopygidae (flannel moths) Status in the San Antonio / Boerne corridor: Native and abundant.
+This is actually the most medically significant stinging caterpillar in North America.
+According to Texas A&M AgriLife Extension, you'll find them peaking in numbers during the fall.

 Caterpillar size25–35 mm (1" to 1.5")